ColoBonoris/excel-api/README.md

 yarn install
 cp .env.example .env # Here you'll also find the api keys for both endpoints
 ```
+Note: first run (and not further ones) could fail connecing the worker or the app with any of the services, I ran into this problem and the sollution was only running the worker or app once again

 # Run app